KelechiOdom10/kelechiodom10/README.md

 👨‍💻  About Me :
 I am a Full Stack Developer based in the UK.

-🔭 I’m working at bp as a Software Engineer and contributing to frontend and backend for building web and mobile applications for fleet solutions
+🔭 I’m working at Robin AI as a Frontend Engineer

-🌱 I'm currently learning about building scalable APIs with NestJS, design systems and freelancing
+🌱 I'm currently learning about building design systems with tailwind and storybook, monorepos and freelancing

 ⚡ In my free time I love watching and playing football (Arsenal fan 🙂) as well as gaming